Giskard-AI/giskard/docs/giskard_hub/collaborate/index.md

-# 🤝 Collaborate to Build Better Models
+# 🤝 Collaborate to build better models

 Collaboration is important in AI QA for various reasons:
 * **Alignment Between Stakeholders**: If your quality criteria are very specific to your business, you will need to engage in some discussions before defining tests, evaluation criteria, or data slices.